harnettd/qr-code/README.md

 comprehensive tutorial on CSS, the language used to style webpages.
 - [ScreenRuler](https://gnomecoder.wordpress.com/screenruler/) - An onscreen
 ruler for Ubuntu.
 This helped me extract lengths in pixels from design images.
+- [BEM 101](https://css-tricks.com/bem-101/) - This is a good place to get started learning BEM.

 ## Author